MarkZaidi/QuPath-scripts/README.md

 # QuPath-scripts
-Assortment of QuPath scripts collected over the years
+Assortment of QuPath scripts collected over the years, Mainly will be used to sync my local collection of scripts with STTARR servers